 The registration requirement applies to new and existing industries involved in oil and natural gas exploration, production, and transmission operations; well production facilities; natural gas compressor stations; natural gas processing plants and commercial oil and gas disposal wells, and evaporation ponds.
-Sources with an approval order are exempt from registration.
+Sources with a current approval order are exempt from registration.

 To begin the registration process, download the Registration Workbook and the User Manual (pdf).